rh-mobb/documentation/content/docs/aro/blob-storage-csi/index.md

 # Driver installation

-Now, we need to install the driver, which could be installed with a helm chart.
+Now, we need to install the driver, which could be done using a helm chart.